vektra/mockery/docs/notes.md

 The versioning in this project applies only to the behavior of the mockery binary itself.
 This project explicitly does not promise a stable internal API, but rather a stable executable.
 The versioning applies to the following:

 1. CLI arguments.
-2. Parsing of Golang code.
-New features in the Golang language will be supported in a backwards-compatible manner, except during major version bumps.
+2. Parsing of Go code.
+New features in the Go language will be supported in a backwards-compatible manner, except during major version bumps.
 3. Behavior of mock objects.
 Mock objects can be considered to be part of the public API.
 4. Behavior of mockery given a set of arguments.

 What the version does _not_ track:

 1. The interfaces, objects, methods etc. in the vektra/mockery package.
-2. Compatibility of `go get`-ing mockery with new or old versions of Golang.
+2. Compatibility of `go get`-ing mockery with new or old versions of Go.

 Mocking interfaces in `main`
 ----------------------------